jsahlsa/Joe-Sahlsa-Home/src/blog/test-post.md

         - git
 ```

-In [Eleventy](https://www.11ty.dev) his post would show up in `collections.blog` or `collections.git` because of its tags in the frontmatter.
+In [Eleventy](https://www.11ty.dev) this post would show up in `collections.blog` or `collections.git` because of its tags in the frontmatter.